 - To provide a range of interventions for students with identified language and literacy needs.

-Students complete two lessons every week between Monday to Sunday.
+Students complete two lessons each week.

 Bedrock Vocabulary is an online literacy and vocabulary curriculum, designed by English teachers to explicitly teach students of all abilities the academic words they need to succeed in school and beyond.
 Using a range of fiction and non-fiction texts, the programme exposes students to language and information which not only bridges gaps in their general knowledge but also provides them with the valuable cultural capital they need to understand the world around them.